boriskogan81/location-device-manager/README.md

 ability to set up a schedule and an expiration to ping devices).

 ## Installation
-Make sure you have Redis and MySQL set up and available.
+Make sure you have MySQL set up and available.
 Then:
 ```$xslt
 $ git clone https://github.com/boriskogan81/location-device-manager.git
 //...change to /location-device-manager directory